This lesson will cover the following topics:

 You can make your footer stand out by using the element styling menu.

-The footer strip is completely flexible, you can add any elements to the footer and adjust how many columns it consists of.
+The footer strip is completely flexible.
+You can add any elements to it and adjust the number of columns it consists of.

 styling the footer